Steve Francis (businessman)

 Steven C. Francis (born October 8, 1954) is an American politician and businessman.
-He served in the Nevada State Assembly for five years and twice ran unsuccessfully for Mayor of San Diego.
+He served in the Nevada State Assembly for five years and twice ran unsuccessfully for mayor of San Diego.
 He is a Republican.
 He is co-founder of AMN Healthcare.

 Personal life

 Francis was born in 1954 in Phoenix, Arizona.
 He attended the University of Nevada, Las Vegas, graduating with a Bachelor of Science in 1978.
 He has lived in San Diego with his wife, Gayle, since 1987.

 Government experience

 Steve Francis was elected to a seat in the Nevada State Assembly in 1982.
 At only 28, he was one of the youngest assemblypersons ever.
 His colleagues elected him majority leader in 1985, which he held until 1987.

 During his tenure, he authored successful legislation to outlaw the sale and use of armor-piercing "cop-killer" bullets in the state.
-He also introduced legislation to reform the state's mental health system and stablish a state commission on mental health.
+He also introduced legislation to reform the state's mental health system and establish a state commission on mental health.

 He sponsored a bill to strengthen tenants' rights against unfair landlord practices.

 After moving to San Diego, Francis unsuccessfully ran for mayor in 2005 and 2008.